Volvo World Match Play Championship: History

 The tournament was founded by sports agent Mark McCormack as a showcase for the players he managed.
 The inaugural event in 1964 was won by Arnold Palmer, who was McCormack's first client.
 The calibre of the winners has consistently been very high, with the majority of the tournaments being won by players who have been ranked in the top two in the Official World Golf Ranking or its predecessor Mark McCormack's world golf rankings.

 The event consisted of 36-hole matches played in a single day.
 The event had an eight-man field from 1964 to 1976.
 It expanded to 16 players for 1977 and 1978.
 In 1979, the field was 12 players, with four seeded players being given a bye in the first round.
 It was sometimes felt that this was unfair, as an unseeded player needed to string together eight successful rounds in four days to win, twice as many as in a stroke play tournament, whereas a seeded player only needed six successful rounds to win.

 For its first 40 years the tournament was an unofficial one, highly regarded by golf fans in Britain and many other countries outside the United States, popular with players, and happily coexisting with the European Tour, at whose home course it was played, but not taken into account on an official tour money list.
 The introduction in 1999 of the 64-man WGC-Accenture Match Play Championship, which selected its field on the basis of the World Rankings, was a blow to the prestige of the older event, whose exhibition aspects, with a small invited field, were emphasised by contrast.

 In 2003, the tournament was given a major overhaul.
-Greatly increased sponsorship was secured from the largest British based bank, HSBC, and the winner's prize was increased to £1 million, which was then easily the largest in world golf (although the Nedbank Golf Challenge had had a $2 million first prize from 2000–02).
+Greatly increased sponsorship was secured from the largest British based bank, HSBC, and the winner's prize was increased to £1 million, which was then easily the largest in world golf (although the Nedbank Golf Challenge had had a $2 million first prize from 2000 to 2002).

 In 2004, the championship became an official money European Tour event - not, however, the actual prize money, as the first prize was far higher than for the other events on the tour, but scaled-down amounts intended to be more proportionate.
 The field was increased to 16 players, all of whom needed to play eight rounds of golf to win, to eliminate the advantage previously given to seeds.
 A qualifying system, based primarily on performances in the four majors, replaced the invitations of the past.
 World ranking points were allocated to the event for the first time since 1999.